 If you arrive at the test center after 1 hour of testing time has elapsed, you will not be permitted to enter the test center.

-You will be able to print a duplicate admittance ticket from your Status Screen.
-You also may change your assigned test center, although space may not be available at your preferred test center, from your Status Screen.
-The last day to change your test center is September 17, 2018.
+Your admittance ticket will be emailed to you.
+You will be able to re-print a duplicate admittance ticket directly from your email.
+You also may change your assigned test center, although space may not be available at your preferred test center, from your Applicant Portal.
+The last day to change your test center is June 3, 2019.

-For particular questions regarding your status or the other requirements for admission, you should contact the State Bar's Office of Admissions in writing.
-Email communications are not permitted and a response will not be forthcoming if you send an email to the Office of Admissions concerning your file.
+For particular questions regarding your status or the other requirements for admission, you should contact the State Bar's Office of Admissions by sending an email from your Applicant Portal.
 If you need to contact the office by telephone, however, the following numbers are provided: